discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 <Card title="Quickness">

 - Your <Boon name="Quickness"/> sources are very straight forward.
 It only comes from your <Skill id="63459"/>.
 Refer to the Jade Sphere section for extra tricks.
-- Your entire <Boon name="Quickness"/> coming from a single skill does not mean that this is easy to ukpeep properly.
+- Your entire <Boon name="Quickness"/> coming from a single skill does not mean that this is easy to upkeep properly.
 Timing it right to have the entire group be able to stand in the Sphere for its entire duration without ever delaying it much can get quite tricky and is one of the major difficulties of playing Catalyst in fractals as a <Boon name="Quickness"/> provider.

 </Card>